JaxIsWhat/My-Little-Menu/README.md

 # My Little Menu
 <sub>Forked from Seralyth's Menu</sub>

-MLM Menu is a **feature-packed** mod menu for Gorilla Tag, built by the community, for the community.
+My Little Menu is a **feature-packed** mod menu for Gorilla Tag, built by the community, for the community.
 Whether you just want mods, are a developer, or anything inbetween, this menu has you covered.
 Designed to be **as useful as possible**, it includes a variety of features and options that let you customize your modding experience to your heart’s content.

 <details>
   <summary><b>💡 Why open-source?</b></summary>